irfansofyana/todo-cli/README.md

 # TODO-CLI

-This application was made to improve the productivity.
-This app is really simple to use and fits with people who loves to work with terminal.
+This application was made to improve productivity.
+This app is really simple to use and fits people who love to work with the terminal.

 ## Installation